Related ToolsChatgpt

 ChatGPT model selector - both models available, but GPT-4o remains default for voice mode

 GPT-4o’s lower latency (10-20 seconds vs GPT-5’s 10-70 seconds for complex tasks) makes it the only practical choice for voice interactions.
-When I tested voice mode with both models, GPT-5’s pauses during reasoning were noticeable and awkward.
+In voice mode, GPT-5’s pauses during reasoning are noticeable and awkward.

 Best for: